What Are Cross Addictions and How You Can Avoid Them

 What is a Cross Addiction?

-A cross-addiction also called a substitute addiction or addiction transfer, is simply an addiction that develops as a replacement for another.
+A cross-addiction, also called a substitute addiction or addiction transfer, is simply an addiction that develops as a replacement for another.
 However, it is more complex than that.
 It isn’t actually the drug or alcohol that is the issue, rather it’s the behavior of the recovering addict.
 That means that whatever the cause, trauma, or underlying issues were for the original addiction have not yet been addressed and resolved, and the addicted person is attempting to fill the void that is left from his or her original addiction.

 Why Do Cross Addictions Happen?

 There are numerous reasons that individuals replace addiction with another.
 In some cases, the treatment that someone receives for addiction just isn’t long enough or intensive enough.
 They may be able to abstain from their original drug of choice by staying away from the people, places, and things they hung around while using, the original causes of their addictions are still present.
 Even though they may not want to use or drink any longer, the desire to alleviate stress and anxiety combined with cravings may encourage them to seek out another way to cope.
 And, the substitute they find will likely provide them with the same pleasurable feelings that they felt when they first began using their drug of choice.
-Now, a new cycle of addiction is started.
+Now, a new cycle of addiction has started.

 Common Cross Addictions